pfortune/weathertop-node/README.md

 ## Usage

-- Navigate to the Dashboard view to see the latest weather for each station, including weather conditions, temperature, wind speed, and pressure.
+- Navigate to the Dashboard view to see the list of station names.
-- Visit the About page to learn more about WeatherTop Inc., the WeatherTop 1000 device, and the purpose of the web companion application.
-- The Main view contains interesting information about the application and the weather domain in general.
+- Click on the Folder button to open a station view and see the latest weather at that station.
+- Use the "Add Station" button to create a new station.
+- Add new readings to a station when it is opened.